tq-bit/qache/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Qache was created to provide secure and predictable HTTP - caching for my Vue apps.
-It can be used as a normal Javascript cache.
-Its however lies in its ability to update collections of items if a single item changes.
-This approach was heavily inspired by [Apollo's caching system](https://www.apollographql.com/docs/react/data/caching/).
+Qache can be used as a normal Javascript cache.
+Its USP lies in its ability to update collections of items if a single cached item changes.
+The feature was heavily inspired by [Apollo's caching system](https://www.apollographql.com/docs/react/data/caching/).
+I created the module to provide secure and predictable HTTP - caching for my Vue apps.

 <p align="right">(<a href="#top">back to top</a>)</p>